TehIvan/Rollerite_Trial/README.md

 # Suggestions Bot
-Discord bot made for Freelancer Application @ Rollerite Studios
+Discord bot made for Freelancer Application

 - all of the normal suggestion commands like suggest, accept-suggestion, and deny-suggestion.